 Thailand was invaded by Japanese forces in 1941 during World War II.
 Japanese soldiers actually used Lumpini Park as a camp, after which Allies bombed the city.
 The statue of King Rama VI, the king responsible for creating the park, was erected in 1942.

 Lumpini Park is centrally located in Bangkok.
 The quickest way to get there is by train unless you’re coming from the Khao San Road / Soi Rambuttri area, a tourist-oriented neighborhood where no BTS or MRT lines reach.

-Most of Lumpini Park is surrounded by a cream-colored wall.
+Most of Lumpini Park is surrounded by walls.
 You'll need to enter through one of the six gates.
 The main entrance is arguably the one in the southwestern corner near the royal monument and MRT station.

 By Train: The Silom MRT station (Blue Line) is located in the southwestern corner of Lumpini Park.
 The Lumpini MRT station is at the southeastern corner.
 The nearest BTS (skytrain) station is Sala Daeng, just a little south of Lumpini Park.
 Sala Daeng is located along the BTS Silom Line.
 If you’re coming from the Sukhumvit Line, which is often the case, you’ll need to change lines in the Siam BTS station.

 From Khao San Road: Lumpini Park is around 90 minutes of hot walking from the Khao San Road area.
 Going by taxi is easiest.
 Some drivers will refuse to use the meter; if this happens, simply flag another.
 If you’ve never taken a tuk-tuk ride in Bangkok, now’s your chance!
 Just know that tuk-tuks are typically more hassle, less comfortable, and no cheaper for tourists than a metered taxi.
 You’ll need to negotiate a fare with the driver.
 Don’t agree to stop at any shops along the way; this is a classic scam.